chinibi/wc-step-by-step-ordering-free/readme.txt

 = Display Features =

 * Color Schemes - A Variety of Color Schemes to Choose From.
 Or use your own Default Theme CSS
-* Navbar Step Numbers and Name Shapes - Create Your Step Navigation to Appear in the Shape of Squares, Circles, Stars, Hearts, etc.
+* Navbar Step Numbers and Name Shapes - Create Your Step Navigation to appear in the shape of Squares, Circles, Stars, Hearts, etc.
-* Variety of Font Settings for Various Areas of SBS Display, or use Default CSS from Your Theme
+* Variety of Font Settings for various areas of SBS Display, or use Default CSS from Your Theme
 * Drop Shadow and Hover Effects
 * Integrates Seamlessly with WooCommerce
 * Compatible with Themes that Support WooCommerce